-Requirements Notes Allocate initial storage equal to the size of the physical source database storage.
-Currently supported Instance Types, or Shapes, only support Block Volumes; File Storage is not supported.
+Requirements Notes Allocate initial storage equal to the size of the Currently supported Instance Types, or Shapes, only support Block Volumes; File Storage is not supported. physical source database storage.
 Paravirtualized block devices are required; currently, iSCSI devices are not supported.
 Attach a minimum of four (4), equally sized, storage devices to the Delphix Engine.
 Elastic Performance Configuration Options (aka Volume Performance Policy): use Higher Performance.
 For high redo rates and/or high DB change rates, allocate an additional 10-20 %.
 Add storage when storage capacity approaches 30% free.
 Add new storage by provisioning new volumes of the same size.
 This enables the Delphix Engine to achieve higher I/O rates by distributing load among devices and queueing more I/O operations to its storage.
-Must use Block Volume for data storage. among devices and quodesing more i, a operations to its eterage.
+Must use Block Volume for data storage.
 Block Volumes must be attached using Paravirtualized mode.